loelindstrom/Portfolio/Python/TurtleWorld/log.md

+<h4>19th of April</h4>
+I've only done small changes lately and I got stuck on how to get something to fall down on the screen.
+It turned out it was a simple mistake that caused all the trouble.
+But now I made it possible for things to fall down from the 'sky' and at the same time you can steer another object with the wasd-keys.<br>
+So now I would like to create a simple game scenario where things happening and you can score points that are being tracked.<br><br>

+So what I need is:
+- A new frame with:
+  - A label that keeps track of the score
+- A function that makes things fall down randomly from the sky and if you catch them you'll score points

+Besides this I need to think on how to implement this long-term thinking.
+I need to be able to load a specific game into the PixelWorld, so that the pixelworld always is just the frame where things can take place in.
+Also to make it easy for an AI-agent to train in this environment I need to implement all of this structure but on a numpy-array with ones and zeros.
+But for now it's easier to do it in tkinter to more easy visualize what is happening.
+And it should be pretty straightforward to just translate the code to working with an numpyarray instead of my own class FrameArray.<br><br>

+I'll think I continue my bottom-up approach to come out how to implement a game-scenario and then shape up afterwards...
+...Or maybe I'll make a simple top-down plan based on intuitions:<br><br>
+**The falling down function:**
+- Objects randomly showing up at the top of the screen
+  - Maybe
+- Some way of keeping track of where the objects are
+  - I guess a list with PixelObjects that:
+    - Get things added to it every time step
+    - The Falling-function needs to check if the object has reached the bottom of the screen or the user's collecting object
+- A time keeper making them move down

+Ok, let's get to it! :)

 <h4>2nd of April</h4>
 Today I would like to try and make a simple rain animation in the world.
 Imagine seeing the world as a 2D-game seen from the side.
 I want objects of a certain shape to fall down from the top of the screen.